 The external influencers.
 These modify the appearance of our space and our evaluations of the underlying agents, including the musician and the brand.

-- Music aestheticizes spaces, it beautifies our world by extension.
+- Music curation makes us feel like spaces look better, it beautifies our world by extension.

 - Great music becomes associated with a positive image, which helps build loyalty.
 This emotion-based concept goes from ‘I like being in their spaces, they make me feel good’ to ‘I want to spend my time and money there’.

-Ultimately, whilst there are some basic truths in the music and sales relationship, getting it right for each individual space is about far more than simple metrics like speed, volume, or genre.
-Curated, personalised music that reflects brand identity and aspirations is a solid investment that will boost both consumer interaction and loyalty.
+Ultimately, whilst there is truth in the fact music can influence sales, getting it right for each individual band and space is about far more than simple metrics like speed, volume, or genre.